hannesdelbeke/pyblish-repo-collection/README.md

-a collection of repos that use pyblish so far the ones with reusable plugins are mostly all made by Marcus. (and myself)
+a collection of repos that use pyblish so far the ones with reusable plugins are mostly all made by Marcus. (and myself) I color coded them by how reusable they were, or how usefull to me.

 ## 🟢 My own pyblish repos (biased)